Cog-Creators/Red-DiscordBot/docs/install_guides/windows.rst

 `See how to obtain a token. <../bot_application_guide>`

 .. tip::
-   If it's the first time you're using Red, you should check our `getting-started` guide that will walk you through all essential information on how to interact with Red.
+   If it's the first time you're using Blue, you should check our `getting-started` guide that will walk you through all essential information on how to interact with Blue.